It is time for blog promotion. It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

 Things to keep in mind.

-- Don’t forget to always check the “to” field to be sure the receiver email is right there, and if not, you’ll need to find this out by visiting the website directly.
+- Don’t forget to always check the “to” field to be sure the receiver’s email is right there.
+If not, you’ll need to find this out by visiting the website directly.

 - Don’t forget to edit the outgoing email template to fits your needs.